Are you afraid of making common grammar mistakes? Consider: “Let’s eat kids!” Sounds terrifying, right?

 8. “Lay” vs. “Lie”

-Lay means to place something on a flat position.
+Lay means to place something in a flat position.
 It requires an object.

 Lie means to rest in a flat position.
 It doesn’t require an object.